My Approach to Therapy

 PTSD & C-PTSD: Trauma responses can include intrusive memories, flashbacks, nightmares, emotional numbing, or feeling on edge.
 Other trauma symptoms include struggling with trust, boundaries, self-esteem, relationships, and emotion regulation.

-Disordered eating: You might experience preoccupation with food, body image, or weight, or use eating behaviors to manage distress.
-Disordered eating often stems from deeper emotional pain or a way to cope with lack of control.
+Binge eating disorder: You might experience preoccupation with food, body image, or weight, or use eating behaviors to manage distress.
+Binge eating often stems from deeper emotional pain or a way to cope with lack of control.

 Chronic illness: Living with chronic illness can bring pain, grief, and frustration.
 It’s tough to manage the emotional impact of ongoing symptoms, uncertainty, or changes in identity and autonomy.